KabirBose/DSA-Route-Optimization/README.md

 # Usage

-After you have the program running, you can simply follow the prompts that the program requires to test it out.
+After the program is running, you can simply follow the prompts that the program requires to test it out.

 # Credits
-Ontario Tech University
+Ontario Tech University - Al Maruf